lostspells/lostspells.github.io/about.md

 permalink: /about/
 ---

-This is my personal website that does not contain any valuable information.
+This is my personal website that does contain any valuable information about blub.

 Enjoy.